 Coronary artery disease was once widely thought to be a man’s disease.
 On average, men develop it about 10 years earlier than women because, until menopause, women are protected by high levels of estrogen.
 After menopause, coronary artery disease becomes more common among women.
 Among people aged 75 and older, a higher proportion of the people who have coronary artery disease are women because women live longer.

-In developed countries, coronary artery disease is the leading cause of death in both men and women, accounting for about one third of all deaths.
+In high-income countries, coronary artery disease is the leading cause of death in both men and women, accounting for about one third of all deaths.
 Coronary artery disease, specifically coronary atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more (literally “hardening of the arteries,” which involves fatty deposits in the artery walls and may progress to narrowing and even blockage of blood flow in the artery), occurs in about 2 to 9% (depending on sex and race) of people aged 20 and older.
 The death rate increases with age and overall is higher for men than for women, particularly between the ages of 35 and 55.
 After age 55, the death rate for men declines, and the rate for women continues to climb.
 After age 70 to 75, the death rate for women exceeds that for men who are the same age.

-Coronary artery disease affects people of all races, but the incidence is extremely high among blacks and Southeast Asians.
+Coronary artery disease affects people of all races, but the incidence is extremely high among people of African ancestry.
 The death rate is higher for men of African ancestry than for White men until age 60 and is higher for women of African ancestry than for White women until age 75.

 Supplying the Heart With Blood